-In 2012, the Company paid amounts that were not deductible for federal income tax purposes and exceeded the \$1 million threshold.
-The non-deductible compensation resulted from payouts of previously deferred compensation, the vesting of service-based RSUs, and the IPG portion of the annual incentive.
+In 2013, the Company paid some compensation to Mr. Haffner that was not deductible for federal income tax purposes and exceeded the \$1 million threshold.
+The non-deductible compensation resulted from base salary, payouts of previously deferred compensation, the vesting of service-based RSUs, and the IPG portion of the annual incentive.